10 Steps on How to Plan a Road Trip! Ultimate Guide!

 Actions to Take Upon Arrival

-Your efforts to ensure a fun and safe road trip experience shouldn’t end in the planning phase of planning a road trip.
-That’s because there are actions you and those with you can take upon arriving at your destination to help ensure you have a great time while there.
+Your efforts to ensure a fun and safe road trip experience shouldn't end in the planning phase.
+There are actions you and those with you can take upon arriving at your destination to help ensure you have a great time.

 First, when arriving at a hotel, Air BnB, or other location, have a plan for who will go in and secure the rooms while the others wait with the kids in a safe area.
 Once the rooms are secured, an adult or two should go into the rooms to make sure no unwanted surprises are waiting inside.